In This Issue

 Join the Network

 The UU Small Group Ministry Network facilitates networking among SGM practitioners and makes current, practical information and resources available to ministers, program coordinators, and facilitators.
-Your membership funding will enable us to continue this important work.
+The Network is financially independent of the UUA.Your membership funding enables us to continue this important work.

-Download a Membership form:
+Download a Membership form or join online: